ovgu-ailab/lgm2023/ass9.md

 You can experiment with smaller `T`, but will likely need to increase the `beta` terms to make up for this -- and make sure `alpha_bar` is still going to 0.

+Finally: Note that the paper scales data to [-1, 1] instead of the usual [0, 1].
+They do this so that the scale at different noise levels is more consistent (as the noisy data goes to mean 0, standard deviation 1).
+Another option could be to scale the data to mean 0, standard deviation 1.
+Simply leaving it in [0, 1] may also work.
+Whatever you do, note that you may need to reverse this scaling (scale back to [0, 1]) before plotting samples from your model.

 ## Time-conditional Model